DJMetaByte/WA-MDA-Logistics/Activities/LARPing/modes.md

 ## Flag Face-Off
 The Wheel of Time turns, and Ages come and pass.
 After eons of battle, the empire of <A> and <B> have decided to have one last battle to determine which empire will rule in the final age.
 Each empire has a flag that represents their might, and must defend it with all their strength.
-If an enemy combatant takes your empires flag and brings it back to their stronghold they win.
+If an enemy CAMPER takes your empires flag and brings it back to their stronghold they win.
+Counselors are not allowed to capture the flag.

 EMPIRE OF A CAN I HEAR YOUR BATTLE CRIES <br>
 EMPIRE OF B CAN I HEAR YOUR BATTLE CRIES <br>